 The Whittell and Luning fortunes were brought together in 1879 with the marriage of Hugh's son, George, and Nicholas' daughter, Anna.
 Upon her father's death in 1890, Anna Luning Whittell inherited over $9 million, enabling her husband George to continue the creation of his own financial empire of real estate and railroads.
 A shrewd investor in his own right, the elder George Whittell was also cutthroat business manager and became a master of the 19th century's gilded art of manipulation.

 Shortly after George, Jr., was born his parents built a showplace mansion on San Francisco's Nob Hill.
 He attended high school there but following graduation he initially refused the college education his parents felt was so important.
 He left home instead to join the Barnum and Bailey Circus, without his parents' approval.
-There he met a young animal trainer named Frank Buck.
-The two men started a safari business with George's rather substantial allowance and staged a series of trips to Africa to capture wild animals for the circus.
+While there George used the rather substantial allowance provided by his wealthy family to stage a series of trips to Africa to capture wild animals for the circus.
 It was during these experiences with the circus and in Africa that George developed a lifelong passion for wild animals, particularly the big cats.
-George, at the insistence of his mother, returned to the rarified airs of Nob Hill after a few years and Frank Buck went on to become the world famous "Bring 'Em Back Alive Buck", animal trainer extraordinaire.
+George, at the insistence of his mother, eventually returned to the rarified airs of Nob Hill after a few years.

-In 1922, George's father died, leaving the 40-year old an inheritance worth roughly $30 million.
+In 1922, George's father died, leaving the 40-year old an inheritance worth roughly $30 million, the equivalent of well over $400 million in today's dollars.
 He managed his investments wisely, growing his fortune throughout the "Roaring Twenties".
 Perhaps his shrewdest move, however, was to liquidate about $50 million in stock holdings in early 1929, thereby insulating himself from (and, some say, helping precipitate) the crash of the stock market in October of that year.
 Following the economic collapse George was one of the wealthiest men in California.

 Also in 1929, George began a love affair with the fastest, most elegant passenger car of the day, the Duesenberg - ordering not one, but two, of the expensive, custom-built automobiles.
 He would eventually own five.
 In another pivotal event that year, George's ex-wife Josie gave him a lion cub, who he named Bill.
 The lion became George's closest friend and companion, traveling with the millionaire everywhere he went, including nightclubs and eventually the Thunderbird Lodge.
 Bill particularly enjoyed his rides in George's Murphy convertible roadster, perching his chin or paws on the windshield, mane flying in the breeze.